 EDGG developed its own survey method composed of 100 m2 biodiversity plots with a nested design as well as standard plots of 10 m2.
 Detailed information can be found in files under the heading: EDGG sampling methodology at the end of this page.

-Field Workshop 2020 will take place in Ukraine, and will focus on steppe grasslands along precipitation and temperature gradients.
+Field Workshop 2022 will take place in Ukraine, and will focus on steppe grasslands along precipitation and temperature gradients.
 From Kherson to Poltava regions, desert steppes, bunchgrass steppes, forb-bunchgrass steppes and meadow steppes will be sampled following the EDGG standardized methodology.
 We hope that all interested EDGG members can participate, but please take into account that up to 20 participants are allowed.
-Unsuccessful applicants of 2019 will have priority when they apply again.
+The Field Workshop was postponed due to pandemic in 2020 and again in 2021.
+Applicants registered in 2020 will have priority when they apply again.
 We are looking forward to a good mixture of long-term participants and “newcomers”, of members at different academic levels (from Bachelor students to professors) are the core of the sampling, we are very eager to include also bryophyte and lichen specialists as well as zoologists and/or microbiologists who wish to sample their respective taxonomic groups on the same plots.

 Field Workshop 2018 in Austria: work in the morning, plant pressing in the evening, lunchtime in grasslands; photos from EDGG Archive

 EDGG Sampling Methodology

 EDGG implements a comprehensive standard survey method for plants.
 Please use links below to read about sampling methodology.

 - Video guideline: How to Make EDGG Biodiversity Plot

 - Paper on EDGG sampling methodology (Dengler et al. 2016)

 - Online Resource 1: EDGG Field workshops: equipment list